 - Bommy Cha ’12, a politics major from Placentia, Calif., who guessed 2 p.m.

 - John Moyer, communications officer and dispatcher with Security and Campus Safety, who guessed 2:30 p.m.

 The four were the only ones to guess March 19, though contestants did a good job overall, clustering most guesses near the correct date (see chart).

 A time-lapse camera mounted in Lane Hall, plus the judge’s site visits on March 19, determined the mid-afternoon ice out (I would’ve tried to call an exact time but it was time to get back to work!)

 Each winner will receive a handsome vintage copper plate negative, mounted on wood, from Bates Magazine around 60 years ago.
 Thanks to all who entered!

 When ice out occurred March 26, 1973, it was deemed the earliest on record (see clipping).
 This year’s ice out beats that by a week, though we don’t have recent records to say whether March 19 is the earliest ever.

-Retired Bates plant engineer Phil Meldrum says that ice-out record-keeping was likely done by the Physical Plant staff, since their offices used to overlook the Puddle, on Andrews Road.
+Retired Bates plant engineer Phil Meldrum says that ice-out record-keeping was likely done by the Facility Services staff, since their offices used to overlook the Puddle, on Andrews Road.
 The staff, already in tune with the changes in campus season to season, probably took an avid interest in this annual harbinger of spring.
-In the 1990s, Physical Plant, now Facility Services, moved to the periphery of campus.
+In the 1990s, Facility Services, now Facility Services, moved to the periphery of campus.